-Decorative light panels are another option in terms of hiding fluorescent lighting.
+Decorative light panels or clip on fluorescent light covers are another option in terms of hiding fluorescent lighting.
 Such panels are often available in a variety of styles, such as blue sky and clouds, including even different cloud types such as cirrus, cumulus and stratus clouds.
 Other options include sky and clouds with assorted greenery, such as palm trees, or sky and clouds featuring hot air balloons or kites.
-Other options include panels that feature a stained glass design, stone marble design or floral design.
+Other fluorescent light diffuser options include panels that feature a stained glass design, stone marble design or floral design.

 Other options for hiding fluorescent lighting are simply not to use the fixtures at all.
 Instead, look for a variety of interesting floor, table and hanging lamps that will provide the room with enough lighting without resorting to using the fluorescent lights.
 Lamps disperse light throughout a room softly rather than the severe overhead lighting that fluorescent lights provide.
 Use two or three lights per room, depending on the room's size.

 Kent Page McGroarty

 Kent Page McGroarty has worked as a writer since 2006, contributing numerous articles to various websites.
 She is a frequent contributor to the health and fitness sections of the online magazine EDGE Publications and holds a Bachelor of Arts in English from Saint Joseph's University.